-The current project was conceptual in nature and its aim was to develop a systematic and logically coherent working taxonomy of uncertainty in CNGS that can be refined and modified over time.
+The current project was conceptual in nature, and aimed to develop a systematic and logically coherent working taxonomy of uncertainty in CNGS that can be refined and modified over time.
 It was empirically informed by a synthesis of insights from open-ended qualitative interviews undertaken with leaders in the clinical genomics field.
-These interviews were conducted between June and August 2014 by one of the investigators (P.K.J.H.) with six genomics, genetic counseling, and bioethics experts from among the National Human Genome Research Institute-funded Clinical Sequencing Exploratory Research consortium investigators who volunteered to participate.
+These interviews were conducted by one of the investigators (PKJH) between June and August 2014 with six genomics, genetic counseling, and bioethics experts from among the NHGRIfunded Clinical Sequencing Exploratory Research (CSER) consortium investigators who volunteered to participate.
 The interviews explored experts' views on the major sources and issues of uncertainty in clinical genomics, the reducibility or irreducibility of these uncertainties, and their implications for clinical care and the lives of patients and families.
 Interviews were carried out until saturation of novel topics was achieved.
 The interviews were transcribed verbatim and the transcripts coded for these topics.
-Themes were then synthesized from the coded transcripts by two of the study investigators (B.B.B. and P.K.J.H.) and used to expand a draft taxonomy of uncertainties specific to genome sequencing and clinical genomic testing that was modeled on Han and colleagues' three-dimensional conceptual taxonomy.
+Themes were then synthesized from the coded transcripts by two of the study investigators (BBB, PKJH), and used to expand a draft taxonomy of uncertainties specific to genome sequencing and clinical genomic testing that was modeled on Han and colleagues' three-dimensional conceptual taxonomy.
 Four of the expert interviewees also reviewed and helped to iteratively refine the taxonomy.

-In parallel with our initial effort to represent the key uncertainties of clinical genomics within a conceptual taxonomy, we developed an interactive taxonomy platform website (http:// research.nhgri.nih.gov/taxonomy/).
-The purpose of this website is to disseminate the new taxonomy of uncertainty and collaboratively engage researchers in its further refinement.
-The interactive Web page is curated by three of the authors (B.B.B., L.G.B., P.K.J.H.) and enables individuals to suggest revisions.
-Using a platform that allows ongoing input enables the taxonomy to reflect the current experiences and knowledge of a broad variety of individuals and to be responsive to technological and conceptual advances.
+In parallel to our initial effort to represent the key uncertainties of clinical genomics within a conceptual taxonomy, we developed an interactive taxonomy platform website (http:// research.nhgri.nih.gov/taxonomy/).
+The purpose of this website is to disseminate the new uncertainty taxonomy and collaboratively engage researchers in its further refinement.
+The interactive web page is curated by three of the authors (BBB, LGB, PKJH), and enables individuals to suggest revisions.
+Using a platform that allows ongoing input enables the taxonomy to reflect the current experiences and knowledge of a broad range of individuals, and to be responsive to technological and conceptual advances.
 In a field as dynamic as clinical genomics, this capacity is essential and enhances the representativeness and utility of the taxonomy.